Intended (Unintended) Consequences

 Consuming less or changing what we consume will have impacts across the US economy.
 Consumer spending (spending by you and I) makes up 70% of the US economy.
 Not spending will reduce GDP and impact the stock market.
 Not spending on fossil fuels will lower energy prices and the profitability of fossil fuel companies.

 I drive an Electric Vehicle.
 I love it!
 I will never own a gas powered vehicle again.
-The ride is awesome and not pumping gas in the winter is something I wish on everyone.
+The ride is awesome and not pumping gas in a Minnesota winter is something I wish for everyone.
 But the most important part about driving the EV is that I am NOT supporting the oil industry!
-This is my protest against big oil.
-If everyone drove EV's there would be no need to drill in Alaska or offshore.
+If everyone drove EV's there would be no need to drill in Alaska, in the Gulf of Mexico or anywhere else.
+Who would care about the Strait of Hormuz?
 There would be no need for new oil pipelines.
-This is an Intended Consequence.
+Putting big oil out of business is an Intended Consequence.

-I don't agree with many things the current president is doing but his "kids don't need 30 dolls, just 2" is something I can get behind.
-However, his concern is purchasing from China, not the US.
-He would be happy with purchasing 60 dolls if they were made in the USA.
-That is where we differ.
+I don't agree with many things the current president is doing but he once said "Kids need just 2 dolls not 30".
+That is something I can get behind.
+Buying less is good for the planet.
+However, his concern is not about over consumption, it is about purchasing products from China.
+He would be celebrate if we all purchased 60 dolls if they were made in the USA.
+That is where he and I differ.